Plato-solutions/artifician/docs/intro.rst

     print(prepared_data)

-artifician library decouples all the entities and hence makes it very easy to manage.
-You can add, remove and update features very easily without worrying about anything else.
+Artifician library decouples all the entities, making your codebase much easier to manage.
+You can add, remove, and update features effortlessly, without affecting other parts of your code.
-Here we used normalizer and mapper which are inbuilt processors in artifician library.

 Output
 -------